 – With the implementation of the Law on Registration Procedures in the Real Estate Cadastre and Utilities, adopted by the National Assembly in May, Serbia has completed the package of reformist laws in the construction field, which also included the passing of the Law on the Legalisation of Properties, the Law on the Conversion of Usage Rights into Ownership Rights over Construction Land for a fee and the Law on Planning and Construction.
 Thanks to the reform of building permit issues and the introduction of e-permits, Serbia is now ranked 10th in the world in this area according to the World Bank’s Doing Business Index.

 In order for us to enable the continuation of reforms, primarily towards the more efficient implementation of unified procedures and simpler procedures for investors in the part relating to spatial plans, we have prepared amendments to the Law on Planning and Construction.
-Through these amendments, it will be proposed – among other things – that the general regulation plan be applied directly, that all planning documents be publicly available in the Central Register of Planning Documents, followed by a shorter procedure for amending planning documents, extending the validity of location conditions and the possibility of phased construction.
+Through these amendments, it will be proposed – among other things – that the general regulation plan is applied directly, that all planning documents be publicly available in the Central Register of Planning Documents, followed by a shorter procedure for amending planning documents, extending the validity of location conditions and the possibility of phased construction.

 Considering that traffic is among the biggest polluters, do you intend to introduce incentives to modernise fleet vehicles, including the introduction of incentives for the procurement of electric vehicles?